vinimakhijapt-code/Healthcare_data_analysis/README.md

 ## Q4.
 Are there any monthly/seasonal trends in admissions or billing?

-Extracted month from date of admission data and then added this to CTE to calculate total monthly revenue from all data and admission count in each month.
+Extracted month from date of admission data and then added this to CTE to calculate average revenue and admission count in each month.

 ```sql
 with monthly_admissions AS (select